aklinker1/webext-core/docs/guide/fake-browser/testing-frameworks.md

 export { fakeBrowser as default } from '@webext-core/fake-browser';
 ```

-Next, create a global setup file, `vitest.setup.ts`, where we actually test vitest to use our mock:
+Next, create a global setup file, `vitest.setup.ts`, where we actually tell Vitest to use our mock:

 ```ts
 import { vi } from 'vitest';